Frankfurt department store firebombings: Investigation and trial

 The Frankfurt Kriminalpolizei quickly determined that arson had occurred due to the condition of the plastic bottles and travel alarm clocks found at all three sources of the fire.
 As early as 3 April, the management of the department stores offered a high reward for tips leading to the capture of the arsonists.
 On the morning of 4 April, Frankfurt police received a tip that led to the arrest of the four arsonists in Bockenheim.

 The turbulent trial began on 14 October 1968 at the Frankfurt am Main regional court (Landgericht).
-The defendants, who were represetned by the lawyers Otto Schily, Horst Mahler, Klaus Eschen and Ernst Heinitz, initially behaved in a conspicuously good mood and mocked the judge and public prosecutor.
+The defendants, who were represented by the lawyers Otto Schily, Horst Mahler, Klaus Eschen and Ernst Heinitz, initially behaved in a conspicuously good mood and mocked the judge and public prosecutor.
 A photo that became particularly well-known depicts the four defendants in the dock, some of them with cigars in their mouths.

 On 29 October 1968, the Frankfurt public prosecutor Walter Griebel demanded six years in prison for each of the defendants.
 The scope ranged from criminal damage to property to serious arson.
 The prosecutor referred to the night watchmen present and insisted that human lives had been endangered.
 It was claimed the entire city centre of Frankfurt was at risk of burning.